mariadb-corporation/mariadb-columnstore-server/README.md

 A few things to notice:
 - Do not use alpha releases on production systems.
-- The building of the ColumnStore engine 1.0.1 needs a special build environment.
-We're working on making it available for everyone to build.

 Additional features and product enhancements will be pushed in future releases.

 ##The structure of this repository is:
 * Branch "master" - this is the latest released version of the source code.
 Each major release is tagged.
-* Branch "development" - this is the mainline development branch.
-All code in this branch should have unit tests.
+* Branch "develop" - this is the mainline development branch.
 * Branch "mcol-xxx" - these are specific bug and feature branches.
 These are merged into development which is merged to master.

-MariaDB columnstore server and the storage/execution engine are in separate repositories, but the engine repository is integrated into the server repository using a git "sub repository".
+MariaDB columnstore server and the engine are in separate repositories, but the engine repository is integrated into the server repository using a git "sub repository".
 The server currently uses CMake but the engine is still based on autotools.

-**While following build process will allow you to compile and build, The install instructions that goes with this build process are still being worked upon.
-Do not use this build process until install instrucitons have been added.**

 ##Building the master branch
 The current (1.0.1) master branch does not build properly.
 This has been rectified in the *development* branch and once version 1.0.2 is released, building the master branch will work correctly.

 ##Building development branch

+Building can do be as a non-root user.
+If you do a "build install", it will install the binaries in /usr/local/mariadb/columnstore and the use of sudo is required.

 Currently building has only been certified on CentOS 7.0.
-Building on other platforms will be supported in a later release.
+Building on other platforms will be certified in a later release.

-Currently ancillary ColumnStore adminstrative scripts and tools used a fixed path into /usr/local/mariadb/columnstore.
-This is the only supported CMake/Autotools "prefix" supported at this time, and the proper prefixes are defaulted for the product.

 To build the current development branch
   * git checkout https://github.com/mariadb-corporation/mariadb-columnstore-server.git
   * cd mariadb-columnstore-server
-  * git checkout development    # switch to development code
+  * git checkout develop        # switch to develop code
   * git submodule update --init # pull in engine code
   * cmake .                     # note that out-of-tree builds are currently not supported.
 This will be resolved in a later release
   * make -jN                    # N is the number of concurrent build processes and should likely be the number of cores available